gabafo1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script is a simple way to print a list of groups that the current user is a part of on a Unix-like system.

+# Change File Owner Script

+This script is a simple way to change the owner of a file named "hello" to the user "betty" on a Unix-like system.